HiAS7/The-Sauce-Book-Online/_classes/Bard.md

 Bardic Inspiration die, but must decide before the DM says whether the roll succeeds or fails.
 Once the Bardic Inspiration die is rolled, it is lost.
-A creature can have only one Bardic Inspiration die at a time.\
+A creature can have only one Bardic Inspiration die at a time.<br/>
 You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
 You regain any expended uses when you finish a long rest.